JvanKatwijk/dab-server/README.md

 -----------------------------------------------------------------------

 The android remote control is - as can be expected - under development.
-The releases section contains an "apk" file, the package built by android studio and the one running on my tablet.
+The releases section contains an "apk" file, the package is built by android studio and is the one running on my tablet.

 The android remote control has a start button, touching it will instruct the client to look at bluetooth devices in the neighbourhood.
 The result is a list